Joint Commission Survey Preparation: An Operator’s Playbook for Continuous Readiness

 References

-- Joint Commission Online, April 3, 2024: Top 5 most frequently cited requirements in higher SAFER categories (2023 data)
+- Joint Commission Online, April 3, 2024: Top 5 Most Frequently Cited Standards, 2023

 - The Joint Commission: What is the SAFER Matrix?

-- eCFR: 42 CFR Part 488 Survey, Certification, and Enforcement Procedures
+- eCFR: 42 CFR Part 488 (Survey, Certification, and Enforcement Procedures)